The Complete Guide to Conjugating Verbs in Italian

 What Are The Most Common Conjugations To Use as A Beginner?

-There are several tenses in Italian, but you don’t need to use them all as a beginner.
-In everyday Italian, even most native speakers use only these tenses / conjugations
+While there are several tenses in Italian, you don’t need to use them all as a beginner.
+In everyday Italian; even most native speakers use only a few tenses / conjugations